Master Ship Index

 Seal catcher.

 Selis is listed among the ships in Convoy SC 77 leaving Halifax for the U.K. on March 30-1942 (several Norwegian ships took part).
-She then departed Greenock for Svalbard on Apr.
+According to the archive document above, she arrived Clyde on Apr.
+17. She subsequently departed Greenock for Svalbard on Apr.
 30, together with the icebreaker D/S Isbjørn (follow link for more details on this incident).
 On board was a force of 82 men, whose task it was to regain control of Svalbard (Operation Fritham).
-They got as far as Isfjord on May 13, but in Grønfjord the ice stopped them, and the next evening 4 German aircraft attacked, hitting Isbjørn with 2 bombs which immediately sank her.
+They got as far as Isfjord on May 13, but in Grønfjord the ice stopped them, and the next evening 4 German aircraft attacked (Focke Wulf Condors, according to the external link below), hitting Isbjørn with 2 bombs which immediately sank her.
 Selis was hit shortly thereafter and caught on fire.
 12 were killed and 15 wounded.
 The rest scattered on the ice and were able to avoid the machine gun fire.
 The survivors rescued some weapons and equipment from Selis and managed to get to Barentsburg, where they were assisted by a British Naval Force on July 2.

 Jan-Olof, Sweden has told me that "Lloyd's War Losses, Vol I British, Allied and Neutral Merchant Vessels Sunk or Destroyed by War Causes", 1989 reprint says "sunk May 13, 1942 off Barentsburg by German aircraft.
 Is said to have left Akureyri with a small Norwegian force to occupy strategic positions in Spitsbergen" (Svalbard).